Terms & Conditions

 10.6 All amounts payable by the Customer under the Contract are exclusive of amounts in respect of value added tax chargeable from time to time (VAT).
 Where any taxable supply for VAT purposes is made under the Contract by the Supplier to the Customer, the Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Services or Goods at the same time as payment is due for the supply of the Services or Goods.

 10.7 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay both statutory compensation and interest on the overdue amount pursuant to the Late Payment of Commercial Debts (Interest) Act 1998.
-Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
+Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgement.
 The Customer shall pay both the statutory compensation and interest together with the overdue amount.

 10.8 The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding except as required by law.
 The Supplier may, without limiting its other rights or remedies, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.